openwisp/openwisp-utils/README.rst

 **Note**: There are two ways to add links in the navigation menu i.e ``register_menu_groups`` and ``register_menu_items``.
 Both are independent of each other.
-Items registered by ``register_menu_items`` are always shown at the top of navigation menu and if registered by ``register_menu_groups`` then they shown in the order of their position after items created by ``register_menu_items``.
+Items registered by ``register_menu_items`` are always shown at the top of navigation menu and if registered by ``register_menu_groups`` then they are shown in the order of their position after the items created by ``register_menu_items``.
 It is recommended to use ``register_menu_groups`` as it provide much more functionality.

 If you need to define custom menu items, see: